ai-mindset/ai-mindset.github.io/_posts/2024-12-07-TIL-llm-quantisation.md

 - Higher bits (Q5_K, Q6_K) approach F16 quality but require more memory
 - The _S/_M/_L variants let the user fine-tune the quality-size tradeoff by adjusting precision where it matters most

-Before downloading a quantized model, check the system's available RAM and choose a format that leaves enough memory for comfortable operation.
+Before downloading a quantised model, check the system's available RAM and choose a format that leaves enough memory for comfortable operation.
 For most users with modern GPUs, Q4_K variants will provide the best experience.

 ---
 [^1]: In [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master/examples/convert-llama2c-to-ggml/convert-llama2c-to-ggml.cpp), `attention.wv` refers to a tensor that holds the weights for the value vectors in the self-attention mechanism of the model.
 This tensor is crucial for determining how much focus the model places on different parts of the input when generating responses.